alexandervanrenen/adventofcode2019awk/README.md

 Day 06
 ------
+*Graph traveral on orbiting solar systems.*

 Super cool, easy, fun, chill task :)))
 But no time to write or optimize today.

 Day 07
 ------
+*Five intcode programs in a row with a feedback loop.*

 Got busy over the weekend.
 Trying to catch up.
 Having no proper encapsulation makes it a bit harder to extend existing programs, but actually less bad than expected.